yavats/hl1-scripts/README.md

 </details>

 #### 🟠 jb3 (from boxes)
-❗Jump off from the spot while ducking holding your script key (MAKE SURE YOU ARE CROUCHED AND HOLD THE SCRIPT KEY BEFORE JUMPING OFF)❗
+- ❗Jump off from the spot while ducking holding your script key (MAKE SURE YOU ARE CROUCHED AND HOLD THE SCRIPT KEY BEFORE JUMPING OFF)❗
+- ❗Jumpbug spot is shown in the image below❗
 ```
 alias fps_76 "fps_max 76"
 alias fps_100 "fps_max 100"